carmarsden/express-boilerplate/README.md

 3. Make a fresh start of the git history for this project with `rm -rf .git && git init`
 4. Install the node dependencies `npm install`
 5. Edit the contents of the `package.json` to use NEW-PROJECT-NAME instead of `"name": "express-boilerplate",`
-6. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`.
+6. Move the example Environment file to `.env` that will be ignored by git and read by the express server `mv example.env .env`
 7. Edit `.env` file with true environment variables.
 Edit `config.js` DB_NAME to your database name and username.
+8. Create migrations folder for postgrator `mkdir migrations`

 ## Scripts